31 August 2010

 More ignorant still is the emphasis the Indian Maoist place on social tribalism, as though this protecting of ones’ own was plausibly permissible in a Marxist-Leninist-Maoist vision.
 It more resembles the ironic place leftist feminism tries to occupy in that respect than any rigorously reasoned form of the classical leftist serfdom models of proletariat-based arguments.

-“The Indian revolution must take the road of relying on the peasants, establishing base areas in the countryside, persisting in protracted armed struggle and using the countryside to encircle and finally capture the cities,” the Communist mouthpiece said on July 5, 1967.
+These ignorant oafs don’t even know their own suicidal belief system.
+It’s personified by this elitist tripe of thinking that:“The Indian revolution must take the road of relying on the peasants, establishing base areas in the countryside, persisting in protracted armed struggle and using the countryside to encircle and finally capture the cities,” the Communist mouthpiece said on July 5, 1967.

 The vision holds that the only purpose the hardworking have is not to their own lives and well being, but to the power of the revolution’s elite.
 They damned-well BETTER love the people!
 It’s YOUR struggle, and THEIR revolution!